 Description

-Interiors seen were entrance, main stair, board room and dining hall, all plain.
-The dining hall has a wide span 4-bay roof with traceried trusses.
-Large ties supported on brackets, vertical struts to main rafters, arch braced centre.
+The interiors observed include the entrance, main stair, board room, and dining hall, all of which are plain.
+The dining hall boasts a wide span 4-bay roof with traceried trusses, large ties supported on brackets, vertical struts to the main rafters, and an arch-braced centre.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.